 Buying short-term coverage in Delaware

-- But the state has drafted regulations that will limit the plans to three months and prohibit renewal as of November 2018.
+- New Delaware regulations limit short-term plans to three months and prohibit renewal as of December 2018.

-Delaware will have regulations to limit the duration of short-term plans by November 2018
+Delaware’s new regulations limit the duration of short-term plans as of December 2018

 Until October 2, 2018, federal regulations limited short-term health insurance plans to no more than three months in duration, and prohibited renewals.
-The Trump Administration is allowing for much longer short-term plans as of October 2018, unless a state imposes its own restrictions.
+The Trump Administration began allowing for much longer short-term plans as of October 2018, unless a state imposed its own restrictions.

-Delaware does not yet have state-specific regulations for short-term health insurance plans, but the Delaware Insurance Department noted in August 2018 that it was “conversing with other nearby states to inquire what regulations they have adopted” in terms of short-term health plans, and was beginning the process of drafting their own regulations.
-The regulations had been completed in mid-October, but the Department noted that they wouldn’t be publicly posted until November 1, but clarified that the regulations will limit short-term plans to no more than three months and prohibit renewals.
+Before the Trump Administration relaxed the federal rules for short-term health insurance plans, Delaware did not have its own rules.
+But the Delaware Insurance Department noted in August 2018 that it was “conversing with other nearby states to inquire what regulations they have adopted” in terms of short-term health plans, and was beginning the process of drafting their own regulations.

 How long can short-term plans last in Delaware?

-Until state-based regulations are finalized, the new federal regulations (which allow longer short-term plans) apply in the state, and there are plans available for purchased with 6-month and 12-month durations.
-But the Delaware Insurance Department has placed new rate/form filings on hold until the state’s regulations are finalized.
+Until December 1, 2018, the new federal regulations (which allow longer short-term plans) applied in the state, and there were plans available for purchase with 6-month and 12-month durations.
+But the Delaware Insurance Department placed new rate/form filings on hold until the state’s regulations were finalized.

 ACA-compliant rate filings initially included a load for short-term plan expansion, but it was removed in subsequent filing